codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/caching.md

 Caching can improve the efficiency of your build and deployment processes on Codemagic by reusing artifacts, such as packages, libraries, and compiled code.

-The caching process begins when a successful build generates a cache.
-Codemagic stores this cache for a maximum of 14 days.
+When you have enabled caching for a workflow, Codemagic will automatically generate a cache based on the output of the first successful build.
+This cache is stored for a maximum of 14 days.
 After 14 days, the cache expires and is no longer accessible for subsequent builds.
-When this occurs, your workflow will revert to building without cache, which means dependencies and artifacts need to be fetched and generated again.
-If a build successfully completes without cache, Codemagic will automatically generate a new cache based on the build's output.
+When this occurs, your workflow will fetch all dependencies and artifacts again and generate a new cache.
 This new cache is then uploaded and can be used for the next 14 days, following the same process.

 For example, you may consider caching the following paths: